 We can clearly see that it’s lesser than wat is expected and in reality what has happened here is since multiple threads are parallelly accessing same variable at the same time and there is no restriction on overwriting values and at some point few of the threads have overwritten value of variable accountBalance and hence unpredicted outcome.
 Same has happened with variable numberOfTransactions.

-To overcome this we need a mechanism to stop multiple threads parallely accessing shared resources which is what synchronization is about.Hence to fix above code we can use one of the synchronization construct, in this case locks.
-With that implemented at any given point in time only one thread can access the resources in another words only one thread can enter critical section and all other threads that need access to cricitcal section shall wait till lock is released by owning thread.
+To overcome this we need a mechanism to stop multiple threads parallelly accessing shared resources which is what synchronization is about.
+Hence to fix above code we can use one of the synchronization construct, in this case locks.
+With that implemented at any given point in time only one thread can access the resources in another words only one thread can enter critical section and all other threads that need access to critical section shall wait till lock is released by owning thread.

-So we create a locking object and lock critical section using that as and our method will look like this
+So, we create a locking object and lock critical section using that as and our method will look like this

 //Lock